There are some specific treatments available for COVID-19 and highly effective vaccines are widely available for the prevention of COVID-19.

 No. Antibiotics only work for bacterial infections, not viruses.
 COVID-19 is caused by a virus, so antibiotics do not work.
 Do not take antibiotics to prevent or treat COVID-19.
 Learn more about antibiotics at www.antibioticwise.ca.

 While some home remedies may help with symptoms, there is no evidence that they can prevent or treat COVID-19.

 No. Some initial studies suggested an effect in a test tube only.
-However, neither drug has been tested in people enough to know if they work outside the lab.
+In human clinical trials, hydroxycholoquine has been clearly shown to NOT be effective in treating COVID-19.
 Chloroquine and hydroxychloroquine are not recommended for the treatment of COVID-19 except in a clinical trial.

 No. There is no evidence that taking Vitamin C will help prevent infection with COVID-19.
 Health Canada says a daily intake of 90 mg for men and 75 mg for women is enough.
 You should not take more than 200 mg as it can cause side effects including diarrhea and nausea.

 No. You should not stop taking them because of COVID-19.
 The Canadian Cardiovascular Society, Hypertension Canada and the American Heart Association all recommend that patients should continue these drugs for managing heart disease or hypertension.

 Most people with COVID-19 recover within two weeks.
 Some people experience more severe illness from COVID-19 and take longer to recover.
 The Post COVID-19 Interdisciplinary Clinical Care Network provides resources specific to COVID-19 recovery and symptom management